Suffolk: Primary, secondary and further education

 Suffolk has a comprehensive education system with fourteen independent schools.
-Unusually for the UK, some of Suffolk had a 3-tier school system in place with primary schools (ages 5–9), middle schools (ages 9–13) and upper schools (ages 13–16).
-However, a 2006 Suffolk County Council study concluded that Suffolk should move to the 2-tier school system used in the majority of the UK.
-For the purpose of conversion to 2-tier, the 3-tier system was divided into 4 geographical area groupings and corresponding phases.
+Unusually for the UK, some of Suffolk had a 3-tier school system in place with primary schools (ages 4–9), middle schools (ages 9–13) and upper schools (ages 13–16).
+However, a 2006 Suffolk County Council study concluded that Suffolk should move to the two-tier school system used in the majority of the UK.
+For the purpose of conversion to two-tier, the three-tier system was divided into four geographical area groupings and corresponding phases.
 The first phase was the conversion of schools in Lowestoft and Haverhill in 2011, followed by schools in north and west Suffolk in 2012.
-The remainder of the changeovers to 2-tier took place from 2013, for those schools that stayed within Local government control, and did not become Academies and/or free schools.
+The remainder of the changeovers to two-tier took place from 2013, for those schools that stayed within local government control, and did not become Academies and/or free schools.
 The majority of schools thus now (2019) operate the more common primary to high school (11–16).

 Many of the county's upper schools have a sixth form and most further education colleges in the county offer A-level courses.
 In terms of school population, Suffolk's individual schools are large with the Ipswich district with the largest school population and Forest Heath the smallest, with just two schools.
 In 2013, a letter said that "...nearly a fifth of the schools inspected were judged inadequate.
 This is unacceptable and now means that Suffolk has a higher proportion of pupils educated in inadequate schools than both the regional and national averages."

 The Royal Hospital School near Ipswich is the largest independent boarding school in Suffolk.
 Other boarding schools within Suffolk include Barnardiston Hall Preparatory School, Culford School, Finborough School, Framlingham College, Ipswich High School, Ipswich School, Orwell Park School, Saint Felix School and Woodbridge School.

 The Castle Partnership Academy Trust in Haverhill is the county's only All-through Academy Chain.
 Comprising Castle Manor Academy and Place Farm Primary Academy, the Academy Trust supports all-through education and provides opportunities for young people aged 3 to 18.

 Sixth form colleges in the county include Lowestoft Sixth Form College and One in Ipswich.
-Suffolk is home to four further education colleges: Lowestoft College, Easton & Otley College, Suffolk New College (Ipswich) and West Suffolk College (Bury St Edmunds).
+Suffolk is home to considerably more education colleges, which include: Lowestoft College, Easton & Otley College, Suffolk New College and Northgate Sixth Form (Ipswich), Abbeygate Sixth Form, Thurston Community College (Beyton Campus) and West Suffolk College (Bury St Edmunds).